sai-dev/sai/README.md

 Choose a password of no importance and that you don't use elsewhere, since it will be sent unencrypted.

-Then, be sure that leelaz and autogtp executables are in the $PATH and simply launch
+Then, be sure that sai and autogtp executables are in the $PATH and simply launch
 ```
 autogtp --url http://sai.unich.it/ --username <your_username> --password <your_password> -g <n>
 ```